scds/text-analysis-3/tmv.md

 ## Voyant Tools

 [Voyant Tools](https://voyant-tools.org/) is a web application that is free to use and does not require creating an account.
 You simply upload your texts and analyze to your heart's content!
-You can even return to the dashboard that you created with your corpus by making note of the URL; Voyant will store your documents for a period of time, though they will be deleted after a certain point - so you may wish to use Voyant Server (below) if you want to be able to come back to your corpus again and again.
+You can even return to the dashboard that you created with your corpus by making note of the URL; Voyant will store your documents for a period of time, though they will be deleted after a certain point.
+You may wish to use [Voyant Server](#voyant-tools-server) (below) if you want to be able to come back to your corpus again and again.

 <hr />